AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 ## Next steps {#next-steps}

-By following this tutorial, you have learned how to update various components of a destination dataflow, like adding or removing segments or profile attributes using [!DNL Flow Service] API.
+By following this tutorial, you have learned how to update various components of a destination connection using the [!DNL Flow Service] API.
 For more information on destinations, see the [destinations overview](../home.md).